Home

 Class Attribute name | Description | Type |

-Image | Raw image from sensor or output of the previous module | ndarray with dtype uint16 |
+Image | Raw image from sensor or output of the previous block | ndarray with dtype uint16 |

 sensor_info | Sensor specifications from config | dict |